South Carolina Subsys Injury Lawsuits

 Why is Subsys dangerous?

-Subsys has been described as either 50x or 100x more powerful than morphine.
-Because the medication is absorbed immediately, patients experience instant relief from intense pain.
-However, as Daniel P. Alford, professor at Boston University School of Medicine and the director of the school’s opioid education program, told Philly.com, such a drug should not be used long term; he said, “I can’t imagine a reason to use transmucosal fentanyl for chronic pain management.”
+Subsys is 50x more powerful than heroin and 100x more powerful than morphine.
+Because the medication is absorbed into the bloodstream immediately, patients experience instant relief from intense pain.
+However, as Daniel P. Alford, professor at Boston University School of Medicine and the director of the school’s opioid education program, told Philly.com, such a drug should not be used long term.
+He said, “I can’t imagine a reason to use transmucosal fentanyl for chronic pain management.”

 Which doctors accepted payments from Insys Therapeutics?